 Resemble’s a platform is locked down such that only intended speaker can clone their own voice.
 When recording, Resemble enforces the user to say an array of particular sentences in your own voice.
 Misuse of this can be easily detected by our algorithm.
 Once the voice is created, the user owns all rights to that voice.
 We do not use that voice data to train other models, nor do we resell the voice data to third party companies.

-For customized solutions, we work with companies through a rigorous process to make sure that they voice they are cloning is usable by them and have the proper consents in place with voice actors.
+For customized solutions, we work with companies through a rigorous process to make sure that the voice they are cloning is usable by them and, have the proper consents in place with voice actors.

 Resemble Protect – Resemblyzer